jundalisay/superb/content/en/research/sarkar/criminals/part-6-judges.md

 In the event of conflict between the criminal code and the moral code, the moral code must take precedence.

-While presiding over a trial a judge should not be prejudiced against the accused, but should consider whether he or she has committed a crime or not; and if so, under what circumstances, and whether the crime was committed voluntarily or at the instigation of others.
+While presiding over a trial a judge should not be prejudiced against the accused, but should consider whether he or she has committed a crime or not.
+If so, under what circumstances, and whether the crime was committed voluntarily or at the instigation of others.

 This is the main point for consideration during a trial.
 The person on whom society has bestowed the solemn office of judge has therefore to be of a higher standard than an ordinary person.

 A law student who has graduated with distinction from university's law faculty will not necessarily make a competent judge.

 <!-- While it is undeniable that good lawyers and barristers have knowledge of the law and skill in presenting arguments, this is no guarantee that they will make equitable judges.
 Instances of equitable justice can be seen in countless large and small events which occur in individual and social life. -->

 The first thing for the judge to consider is whether the accused has committed a crime or not.